oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for the procurement and management of online services as applicable.
+- The organisation is responsible for the procurement and management of online services as applicable.

 ## Using cryptography